French livre: Seventeenth century

-Louis XIII of France stopped minting the franc in 1641, replacing it with coins based on the silver écu and gold Louis d'or.
+Louis XIII stopped minting the franc in 1641, replacing it with coins based on the silver écu and gold Louis d'or.
 The écu and louis d'or fluctuated in value, with the écu varying between three and six livres tournois until 1726 when it was fixed at 6₶.
 The louis was initially (1640) worth 10₶., and fluctuated too, until its value was fixed at 24₶. in 1726.

 In 1667, the livre parisis was officially abolished.
 However, the sole remaining livre was still frequently referred to as the livre tournois until its demise.

 Eighteenth century

 The first French paper money was issued in 1701 and was denominated in livres tournois.
 However, the notes did not hold their value relative to silver due to massive over–production.
 The Banque Royale (the last issuer of these early notes) crashed in 1720, rendering the banknotes worthless (see John Law for more on this system).

 In 1726, under Louis XV's minister Cardinal Fleury, a system of monetary stability was put in place.
-Eight ounces (a mark) of gold was worth 740₶.9s. (so, one ounce of gold was worth approximately 4 Louis or 93₶.); 8 ounces of silver was worth 51₶.2s.3d.
+Eight Troy ounces (a mark, or about 250 grams) of gold was worth 740₶.9s. (so, one Troy ounce of gold was worth approximately 4 Louis or 93₶.); 8 Troy ounces of silver was worth 51₶.2s.3d.
 This led to a strict conversion rate between gold and silver (14.4867 to 1) and established the values of the coins in circulation in France at: